-Hjørring is located in Vendsyssel, a relatively large area, although thinly populated.
-With around 26,000 inhabitants, Hjørring is the largest town in the area.
+Hjørring is located in Vendsyssel, a relatively large area, although not strongly populated.
+With around 26,000 inhabitants, Hjørring is the largest town in the Vendsyssel area.

 The first historical mention of Hjørring is believed to be from the mid-1100s.
 However, the town is likely older than that.
 In the year 1243, it gained privileges as a market town.

-Hjørring is one of the more hilly towns in Denmark, and at several locations you will notice old monuments.
-The center is considered to be Springvandspladsen, the square where Østergade, Strømgade and Jernbanegade – three important streets – meet each other. Østergade and Strømgade are pedestrian streets where cars are not allowed – this creates a nice center for shopping and entertainment.
+Hjørring is one of the hilliest towns in Denmark.
+At several locations, you will notice old monuments.
+The center is considered to be Springvandspladsen (Fountain Square) – the square where Østergade, Strømgade and Jernbanegade – three important streets – meet each other. Østergade and Strømgade are pedestrian streets where cars are not allowed – this creates a nice area for shopping and entertainment.

 In the outer parts of the town, there are several schools, a large hospital, and many residential areas.
 Hjørring has some nice parks – Svanelunden and Christiansgave are the main ones.
-The train station connects Hjørring to Aalborg and Aarhus in the south, Hirtshals in the north and Frederikshavn in the west.
-In the bus terminal, located right next to the train station, you can find departures to most other towns in Northern Denmark.
+The train station connects Hjørring with Aalborg and Aarhus to the south, Hirtshals to the north, and Frederikshavn to the west.
+At the bus terminal, located right next to the train station, you can find connections to most other towns in Northern Denmark.

 Where to stay in Hjørring

 There’s one option above the rest when it comes to staying in Hjørring.